 As someone whose first mobile phone was a Motorola MicroTAC, I can assure you that even the cheapest modern dumbphone is still way more powerful than the phones we carried around when I was a kid.
 (The MicroTAC was too big to fit in my pocket and it couldn’t even send texts.)
 Still, today’s dumbphones are pretty barebones devices – and that’s actually a huge part of the appeal.

-These phones focus primarily on calls, text messages, and some basic internet functions like email.
 Not only are companies now creating new dumbphones, but several models from a bygone era are making a comeback as well.
-For instance, the classic Nokia 3310 “brick” phone — which nearly every Millennial and Gen Xer was completely obsessed with in the early 2000s — is back and better than ever.
-(Don’t worry, it’s not that much better…it’s still pretty dumb.)
+For instance, the classic Nokia 3310 “brick” phone – which nearly every Millennial and Gen Xer was completely obsessed with in the early 2000s – was relaunched by HMD in 2017, and its sales had already doubled by 2023, according to The Guardian.
+(Don’t worry, it’s not that much better than the original…it’s still pretty dumb.)

 Why are Zoomers Transitioning Back to Dumbphone Usage?